A new Marist poll found that:

 Can you still get hired if you fail a drug test?

-Certain employers may be required to report the results of your drug test to an outside agency, such as the Department of Motor Vehicles or the unemployment office, but this should have no legal repercussions.
+Federally funded employers, on the other hand, can be required to report the results of your drug test to an outside agency, such as the Department of Motor Vehicles or the unemployment office, but this should not result in legal consequences.

 Can weed users keep their jobs?

-Several states sadly have very-little to no job protections even for legal cannabis users.
-However, you could be in luck if you live in one of the few states taking a stand against this unfair practice.
+Several states sadly have very little to no job protections even for legal cannabis users.
+However, some states are facing this problem head-on with legal reform.

-In December 2018 in Delaware, a judge ruled that an MMJ cardholder fired from his factory job after failing a drug test was allowed to pursue a lawsuit against his former employer.
+A judge in Delaware in 2018 ruled that a medical cannabis patient who was fired from a factory job after failing a drug test could pursue a lawsuit against the company.